pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ### History of Modeling Approaches (not required for an update assessment)
+Shortspine Thornyhead was first assessed in 1990 by @jacobson_1990 and @jacobson_1991, and subsequently by @ianelli_etal_1991, @rogers_etal_1998, and @piner_methot_2001.
+What would now be called a data-moderate assessment was conducted in 2005 @hamel_2005 using Stock Synthesis (SS2).
+More recently, shortspine thornyhead were assessed by @taylor_stephens_2013 using SS3.
+The 2013 model retained many of the assumptions made by @hamel_2005 including a four fisheries fleet structure, sex-specific growth, and no fecundity relationship.
+A catch-only projection was conducted in 2019 [@taylor_2019].

 ### Most Recent STAR Panel and SSC Recommendations (not required for an update assessment)

 ### Response to Groundfish Subcommittee Requests (not required in draft)